p0temkin - Fotolia

 What does the model-based approach of the Tasktop Integration Hub do to unite the DevOps toolchain?

-Kersten: With this model-based approach, we could create a whole new web user interface with a visual integration designer.
+Kersten: With this model-based approach, we could create a whole web user interface with a visual integration designer.
 The whole thing's completely visual, and the skill set required for the common integrations are at just the administrator level.
 The interface makes it very easy to start connecting a value stream, put that into production quickly and then add more projects, more tools and more systems.

 What is the skill set needed to scale Agile development and connect the DevOps toolchain using Integration Hub?